elastic/kibana/packages/kbn-esql-validation-autocomplete/README.md

 ### Automated testing

 Both the validation and autocomplete engine are covered by extensive suites of tests.

+#### Running the tests

+All the tests can be run using the `yarn jest:tests packages/kbn-esql-validation-autocomplete/path/to/test/file` command at the root of the repository.

+To run all autocomplete and validation tests you can specifically run

+`yarn test:jest packages/kbn-esql-validation-autocomplete/`

+#### Ongoing refactor

 The test suites are in a state of transition from an older pattern to a newer pattern and so they are more complicated than we would like.
 We aim to improve and simplify the DX over time.

 The older pattern is